Secrets Of Cooking Prime Rib, Tenderloin, And Other Beef Roasts

 1 beef rib roast, bones on, about 3 bones wide, about 8 pounds before trimming, about 5 pounds after trimming, cooking, and shrinkage

-1 teaspoon of table salt per pound of meat (2 teaspoons of Morton's kosher salt)
+1/2 teaspoon kosher salt per pound of trimmed meat (1/4 teaspoon table salt)

 1 teaspoon Mrs. O'Leary's Cow Crust per pound of trimmed meat